 This type of non-approved or maverick spending is one of the biggest problems in MRO procurement, says Alder.
 “There’s the chance that buying parts from a non-approved supplier will cost more, and possibly take longer to source, but the biggest issue is the quality of the parts,” she warns.
 “It’s not unknown for engineers or other employees to search the internet and buy parts that turn out to be counterfeit or which don’t meet required quality levels.

-"Don’t be too focused on the list price of items as they’re just one part of the overall cost to the business – lost time might be hard to see but it’s impossible to recover"Tim Sharpe, Industry Sector Manager, RS Components
+"Don’t be too focused on the list price of items as they’re just one part of the overall cost to the business – lost time might be hard to see but it’s impossible to recover"Brendan Free, Industry Sector Manager, RS Components

 “Just like consumers shopping at home, there are people who will look up items online, see a ‘too good to be true’ price and not consider the possibility that it’s counterfeit,” Alder adds.
 “The only way to avoid this is to work with trusted, pre-qualified suppliers that can prove the quality of everything they sell.
 If sub-standard products are put into machines with moving parts, you have potentially serious consequences if they fail.”